-makes easy work of frying ravioli when it’s on your appetizer or game day snack menu.
+Air Fryer Fried Ravioli recipe makes easy work of frying ravioli when serving a crowd for appetizers or adding to your game day snack menu.

 A favorite among kids and many adults is fried food ‘anything’ for appetizers or snacks.
 One thing that we as moms and cooks are not happy about is making a mess when frying.
 Oil splashes everywhere and the breadcrumbs have a way of multiplying on the floor.